abdu355/CNN/README.md

 # CNN
 Convolution Neural Network Demonstration and Visualization

-This CNN was designed to classify images as either Dog or Cat.
-So it has a single binary output layer and uses Keras with either tensorflow or theanos as a backend.
+* This CNN was designed to classify images as either Dog or Cat.
+* Trained using a total 8000 samples of dogs (4000) and cats (4000).
+Tested with 2000 samples of cats and dogs (1000 each).
+* You may use your own samples for training and testing.
+* Uses Keras with either tensorflow or theanos as a backend.
 Currently only works with CPU or Nvidia CUDA.
+* Acheived about 85% accuracy with 2 convolution and pooling layers each with 32 filters of size 3x3 and pool size of 2x2

 ![cnn](https://user-images.githubusercontent.com/12097274/31898936-7134d18e-b82b-11e7-837a-92b7059eb887.jpg)